r12f/sonic-book/src/5-2-3-route-update-in-sonic.md

-# SONiC Route Update Workflow
+# Route Update in SONiC

 After the work of FRR is done, the route update information is forwarded to SONiC, either via Netlink or FPM.
 This causes a series of operations in SONiC, and eventually updates the route table in the ASIC.